 “The solution to breast cancer is within our reach.
 Continued research is imperative to put it within our grasp.” – Prof Fred Given 1991

-Breast Cancer Research was founded as the National Breast Cancer Research Institute in 1991 by Professor Fred Given in order to increase awareness, improve access to treatment and conduct international class research into breast cancer.
+The National Breast Cancer Research Institute was founded in 1991 by Professor Fred Given in order to increase awareness, improve access to treatment and conduct international class research into breast cancer.

 On March 10th 1991, former President Mary Robison formally inaugurated the organisation and stated “Breast Cancer in a serious problem, particularly in the West.
 Galway is very well serviced with expertise and resources.
 It is important that women are aware of this and start to value their health.
 It is part of the empowerment of women.”